 Content marketing tactics to boost your blog visibility

 Your website content is the one instrument on which it is essential to focus your efforts.
 It is important to ensure that your website visitors find rich and entertaining enough information and want to return to it.
-In order to that, you need to A/B test landing pages, blog articles, calls-to-action, contact page or homepage content.
-Then, you need to have a strategy in place to promote your content.
+In order to do that, you need to A/B test landing pages, blog articles, calls-to-action, contact page or homepage content.
+Then, you need to have a strategy in place to promote your content and you need to use digital marketing tips and tactics to do so.
 You will find now the most important content marketing tactics you need to implement to be on the right path to startup success.

 #1 Have great content on your blog